JTermens/APA-Project-Networks/README.md

 Community
 ```

-### Tests
+### Tests and Profiling

-The Unittest library was used to test the performance and exception handling of the main implemented functions (euclidean_distance, distance and group).
-Following the standard specifications, there is one file per tested function and we have used the filename convention: 'test_<function_name>.py'.
+The Unittest library was used to test the performance and exception handling of the main implemented functions (`euclidean_distance`, `distance` and `group`).
+Following the standard specifications, there is one file per tested function and we have used the filename convention: `test_<function_name>.py`.
 To see the result of these tests run:

 ```$ python -m unittest test_<function_name>.py```